 Few pieces of Halifax’s roadway infrastructure have been more controversial than the Cogswell Interchange.
 It was one of the early manifestations of an urban renewal plan to invigorate downtown development to keep pace with Halifax’s suburban growth.
 Several downtown streets were closed and numerous city blocks were demolished to make room for what became known as Scotia Square and the Cogswell Street Interchange.
-The Interchange was part of the Harbour Drive project, a high-capacity traffic corridor stretching from the Fairview Overpass through downtown and south-end Halifax to eventually traverse the Northwest Arm via a new bridge.
+The Interchange was part of the planned Harbour Drive project, a high-capacity traffic corridor which was to stretch from the Fairview Overpass through downtown and south-end Halifax to eventually traverse the Northwest Arm via a new bridge.

 The southern portion of the Harbour Drive project – Cogswell Street to the proposed Northwest Arm Bridge – started with the Cogswell Street Interchange which was open in 1970.
 Further construction of the expressway was halted due to public opposition led by the Heritage Trust.
 Much of the opposition was to the planned demolition of waterfront buildings considered vital to the city's heritage and tourism sectors.
 After a successful campaign to save them, these buildings were recognized as signiﬁcant heritage properties and later developed as the Historic Properties.
 Harbour Drive was left unfinished.

 In November 2021, the Municipality launched the Cogswell District Project which re-envisions the area where the Cogswell Interchange has been for the past 40 years.
 As the Interchange is demolished and passes into history, this source guide provides a brief overview of the material the Municipal Archives has on the Harbour Drive project, including the construction of the Cogswell Street Interchange.